cselleck/Goals_Dashboard/README.md

 ## Project Summary

 At my current job, we have a Tableau dashboard that shows our progress towards our sales and referral goals.
 While it is useful, there are some metrics that I feel that would be very useful that are either missing, or displayed in an inefficient manner.
 This is my attempt to make a dashboard from the user's perspective.
+In the words of somebody famous that I don't really remember: "Be part of the solution, not part of the problem."

 ## Methods